bmclachlin1/CarSimulator/README.md

 You must have OpenGL and glut installed for it to run.
 I recommend making a project on Visual Studio and running it from there.

+A good reference for doing this on Windows 10 is https://www.absingh.com/opengl/

 # Controls:
 a: forwards<br>
 z: backwards<br>